 Music Glossary

-Plain-language definitions of the terms you encounter in mixing, vocal training, and songwriting.
+Plain-language definitions of the terms you encounter in vocal training and songwriting.
 Each entry links to the relevant Main Act school so you can train the skill, not just read about it.

 Vocals